kelllgener/todamoon-hardware-entrance-exit-code/README.md

   - An updated or experimental version of the entrance scanner script with improvements.

 - `entranceScannerCamera`
-  -Directory containing ESP32-Cam entrance scanner programs written in C and C++.
+  - Directory containing ESP32-Cam entrance scanner programs written in C and C++.

 - `exitScannerCamera`
   - Directory containing ESP32-Cam exit scanner programs written in C and C++.